shengzhelyu65/BookBinder/README.md

     ```

 5. If you are using Docker, make sure to expose the port the web server runs the application on to access it.

+### Possible issues when accessing the website admin panel locally
+    ```
+    The name of the route associated to "App\Controller\Admin\DashboardController::index" cannot be determined.
+Clear the application cache to run the EasyAdmin cache warmer, which generates the needed data to find this route
+    ```
+#### Solution
+Clear the cache by running the following command in your terminal:

+    ```
+    php bin/console cache:clear
+    ```